 - Doesn’t Guarantee Monthly Recommendations –Whereas “Real Estate Winners” promises to give subscribers outstanding returns using their monthly recommendations, Moguls makes no such claims.
 In fact, all your potential returns are reliant on recommendations that are opportunity-based, which means there isn’t any set schedule to go by.
 One month, Moguls might recommend a crowdfunding platform opportunity.
 After that, it might be a few months before they recommend something else!
 However, Moguls generally provides 3-4 recommendations per quarter, which means you should get your money’s worth despite the high subscription price.

 - No Refunds – Although it appears that Moguls used to offer a money-back guarantee, that’s unfortunately no longer the case.
 The service doesn’t have a trial period available either, so you’ll want to ensure you’re fully committed to the one-year subscription before signing up for the service.

-The Motley Fool Millionacres Review: The Bottom Line
+The Motley Fool Millionacres Review: Final Thoughts

 Like its other products, the Motley Fools Millionacres Real Estate Winners and Millionacres Mogul contain premium research and analysis from its team of top analysts.
 To sign up for Millionacres, you can click here to receive current promotions on both products.